Xiuhtezcatl Martinez: Filmography

 In 2020, he appeared in the Netflix documentary Youth v Gov about the Juliana case.

 In 2021, he appeared as one of the activists in the French documentary film Bigger Than Us.

 Music

 Xiuhtezcatl released his first album, Break Free, in 2018.
 The album features stic.man from hip-hop group Dead Prez as well as actress Shailene Woodley.

 His third album TONATIUH was released in September 2025.
-It features Lakota hip-hop musician Mato Wayuhi, comedian Dallas Goldtooth, Peruvian singer Renata Flores, and Nathan Willett of rock band Cold War Kids.
+It features several indigenous artists, including Oglala Lakota hip-hop musician Mato Wayuhi; Dakota, Dine, and Ho-Chunk comedian Dallas Goldtooth; Quechua singer Renata Flores; as well as Nathan Willett of rock band Cold War Kids.

+In November 2025, Xiuhtezcatl collaborated with fellow activist-musician Cain Culto on the single ¡Basta Ya!.